nsemets/angular-osf/README.md

 OSF uses volta to manage node and npm versions inside of the repository Install Volta from [volta](https://volta.sh/) and it will automatically pin Node/npm per the repo toolchain.

-## Redux DevTools

-OSF Angular uses [NGXS](https://github.com/ngxs) for state management.
-It is highly recommended to install the `Redux DevTools` extension from the Chrome web store.